Chippendale Period Mahogany Serpentine Commode

-A superb early George III Chippendale Period flame figured Mahogany Bombe or Serpentine Commode with ebony mouldings, the serpentine shaped top above highly figured, panelled and crossbanded doors flanked by shaped, moulded canted corners and the whole raised on a shaped apron terminating in splayed bracket feet.
+A superb early George III Chippendale Period flame figured Mahogany Bombe or Serpentine Commode.
+The serpentine shaped top above highly figured, panelled and crossbanded doors flanked by shaped, moulded canted corners and with ebony mouldings.
+The whole commode is raised on a shaped apron terminating in splayed bracket feet.

 Height: 34” / 87cm x Width: 43” / 109cm x Depth: 22.5” / 57cm

 The doors open to show adjustable shelves to either side of a locking bar and a tambour compartment to the left-hand side.
 This has been in one family for many generations and has always been referred to as the Ince and Mayhew Commode.
 The design for this model is taken from the French Commode or chest of drawers with its 3-dimensional serpentine shape which was illustrated and popularised by Thomas Chippendale in his famous work “The Gentleman and Cabinet-Makers Director”.
 Several variants by Chippendale are illustrated and this example with the bold serpentine front echoed by the shaped sides and apron is a very English interpretation.
 Whether this fine example did actually come from Chippendale’s workshops or one of his contemporaries in London such as Ince and Mayhew, John Cobb, William and John Linnell etc. is not known at this time, but the quality is outstanding.

 Delivery in the UK mainland is included in the marked price.